 Unfortunately, it’s harder to build a good reputation than it is to ruin one.

 The last thing you need in a teacher shortage is to be known as a school that wastes candidates’ time, requires teachers to jump through hoops to get an offer — or, worst of all, treats teachers with contempt.

 Are you thinking, “Interview advice is great and all, but what if I can’t even get applicants to my open positions?”

 SchoolMint can help you!

-We’ll bring you the candidates so that all you have to do is conduct a great teacher interview!
+With our teacher recruitment service, we’ll bring you the candidates so that all you have to do is conduct a great teacher interview!